Callum Smith's hugely anticipated return to the ring later this weekend will be in a new weight class.

 Smith then made an Instagram post promoting himself on DAZN with 'Game Changed' along with the comment "175".

-Last week his management company, STN Sports, stated that fight news for Smith was "coming soon" and that he was moving up to a "deep" light heavyweight division.
+In June, his management company, STN Sports, stated that fight news for Smith was "coming soon" and that he was moving up to a "deep" light heavyweight division.

 Gilberto Ramirez vs Sullivan Barrera